ibm-cloud-docs/secrets-manager/use-cases/service-comparison.md

 {: #manage-secrets-ibm-cloud}

 With {{site.data.keyword.cloud_notm}}, you can choose from various secrets management and data protection offerings that help you to protect your sensitive data and centralize your secrets.
-If you need to integrate general-purpose secrets to authenticate your apps, you can use {{site.data.keyword.secrets-manager_short}} to create [dynamic secrets](#x9968958){:term} and manage their lifecycle.
+If you need to integrate general-purpose secrets to authenticate your apps, you can use {{site.data.keyword.secrets-manager_short}} to create [dynamic secrets](#x9968958){: term} and manage their lifecycle.
 But for other application secrets, such as encryption keys, your business might require a higher level of control that relies on highly secure, customer-controlled cryptographic hardware.
 {: shortdesc}

 For example, consider the following scenarios and how they map to secrets management offerings and data protection offerings in {{site.data.keyword.cloud_notm}}.